AmevinLS/ds-article-rag/docs/report.md

 The task lies in retrieving relevant articles excerpts from the **1300+ Towards DataScience Medium Articles Dataset** dataset ([link](https://www.kaggle.com/datasets/meruvulikith/1300-towards-datascience-medium-articles-dataset)).

-Because pure article retrieval
+Because pure article segment retrieval is quite a strange task for this dataset.
+This is due TDS articles necessarily being text written with a single idea thread from start to finish.
+This is why the "generation" part of RAG comes into play - LLM summarization of the retrieved documents can distill the core information.
+This is why this LLM summarization was added as an optional feature.

-## 2. System design
+# 2. System design

 ### Overview
+[TODO]

 ### Chunking strategy
 1. Each article is divided into paragraphs (split by `"\n\n"`).